What is EME?

 The EME in telecommunications uses energy levels that are too weak to cause harm.
 In fact, in the case of 5G, the EME from 5G devices cannot even penetrate skin.
 Examples of non-ionising radiation sources include visible light, common electrical appliances, radio, television and mobile phone communications.

-Australia’s strict standards regulate and monitor EME emissions to ensure they stay within these low levels.
+Australia’s strict standards regulate and monitor EME emissions from telecommunications to ensure they stay within these low levels.
 These standards are based on decades of Australian and international scientific research.

 Find out more: